 Summary:

-Hitchcock Independent School District (ISD) in Texas is home to a single high school, Hitchcock High School, which serves a diverse student population.
-While the school boasts a high graduation rate and low dropout rate, its academic performance on state assessments is generally below the state average, particularly in mathematics.
-Despite higher spending per student and a favorable student-teacher ratio, the school faces challenges in improving student outcomes, likely due to the socioeconomic factors of the community it serves.
+Hitchcock Independent School District (ISD) in Texas is home to a single high school, Hitchcock High School, which serves students in grades 9-12.
+While the school boasts a strong 98.1% four-year graduation rate and a low 0.5% dropout rate, its academic performance on STAAR End-of-Course (EOC) exams is mixed compared to district and state averages.

 Thank you for your feedback!